grpc/grpc.io/content/docs/quickstart/python.md

 layout: quickstart
 title: Python Quick Start
 short: Python
+description: This guide gets you started with gRPC in Python with a simple working example.
 ---
-<p class="lead">This guide gets you started with gRPC in Python with a simple
-working example.</p>

 <div id="toc"></div>